 So, leather boots will protect you from small rattlers, but probably not large ones.
 Casual or formal soft leather boots will likely not stand a chance against a rattler of any size.
 Cowboy boots are the most secure against small snake bites due to their overall thickness and durability.
 However, the only way to keep from being hurt when bitten is to simply stay away from rattlers altogether.

-The venom of rattlesnakes is highly toxic and can send anyone to the emergency room.
+The venom of rattlesnakes is highly toxic and can send anyone to the emergency room and suffer long-term effects from being bitten.
 When far out in the brush and trails, reaching medical attention before getting seriously ill can be difficult.

 A Steel Toe Can Protect…The Toe